 If you’re working in HR, chances are you’ve been hearing a lot about recent pay transparency laws, and Massachusetts is the latest state to make a move in this area.
-As of January 1, 2025, the Massachusetts Pay Transparency Law is in full effect, and it’s already starting to open our minds to the way we think about compensation in the workplace.
+The Massachusetts Pay Transparency Law takes effect October 29, 2025 and it’s important to start preparing now.

 Sarah Jane Ladut Massachusetts Pay Transparency Law